GrahamBells/bellinals/README.md

 node . mint BSV12KPb8m5b6YtfmqY89K6YqvdVwMYDPn "text/plain;charset=utf8" 576f6f6621
 ```

-**Note**: Please use a fresh wallet to mint to with nothing else in it until proper wallet for ordibells support comes.
+**Note**: Please use a fresh wallet to mint to with nothing else in it until proper wallet for bellinals support comes.

 ## Viewing